pascal-fb-martin/echttp/README.md

 ```
 int echttp_port (int ip);
 ```
 Return the web server's port number for IPv4 (ip=4) or IPv6 (ip=6).
 If the port number returned is 0, the web server is not listening on the specified address space.
-(IPv6 is not currently supported by echttp, and the port number returned for IPv6 is always 0 at this time.)
+(At this time echttp always uses the same port number for IPv4 and IPv6.)
 ```
 int echttp_dynamic_port (void);
 ```